Altinn/altinn-studio-docs/content/community/presentations/_index.en.md

 * [Altinn 3 - hva og hvorfor?](Altinn_T3.0_introduksjon_20200925.pptx)

-This presentation was recorded.
-Video will be available soon.

 We held a meeting for giving input on the Altinn 3 desimination strategy January 28 2021.
 These slides were shown.

 * [Overordnet Strategi og tiltak](20210128_Overordnet_Strategi_og_tiltak.pdf)